RarelyCharlie/rarelycharlie.github.io/_draft/gtsummary.md

 title: Get Together (Summary)
 layout: default
 ---
 This is a condensed summary of the book *Get Together*, almost entirely in its own words.
-It can be printed on two sides of one page.
+Its ten sections match the chapters in the book.
 For a wealth of supporting material, see the book's website: [Get Together](https://gettogetherbook.com)

 Note that this is a summary of the *book itself*, not the 7 Cups training course derived from the book.
 The 7 Cups training course omits some information and adds some other information.